datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-To understand how a stupid model makes predictions, let us try one for ourselves.
-Imagine you are trying to make predictions in the absence of input features, you have to tell the bike owner the number of bikes that are going to rented in the next hour.
-Which of the below estimates will you choose?
-Of all these responses, mean makes more sense.
+You have to make a prediction and tell the bikestore owner.
+Which of these options will you choose?
+Your prediction should be the average number of bikes rented per hour.

 ---